czl0706/nycu-nlp-foodie/README.md

 # nycu-nlp-foodie
-Aims to explore and discover restaurants near NYCU based on our preferences through intuitive natural language input, facilitated by NLP, LLMs.
+Aim to explore and discover restaurants near NYCU based on our preferences through intuitive natural language input, facilitated by NLP, LLMs.